mstanciu552/f1tracker-android/README.md

 This is an app to track the progress of the current season of Formula 1.
 It keeps track of both championships (driver and constructors) standings per each race.
 It also keeps an up-to-date calendar of the races (their locations and time).

+## Vulnerabilities

+1. SQL injection in login screen
+2. Static strings in source code (3 in total in MainActivity and F1Repository) - jadx

 ## Frontend

 ### Screens